Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 • Virility

-Kapha is of five types, depending upon their site and function:
+Kapha is of five categories, depending upon their location and purpose:

 • Avalambaka